 the 23rd Corps arrived at Pulaski, taking overall command of the forces there.

-Meanwhile, Hood's army had crossed the river and was moving northward toward Lawrenceburg and then probably to Columbia.
+Hood's army had crossed the river and was moving northward toward Lawrenceburg and then probably to Columbia.
 Then began a

-race to Columbia between the two armies, the 77th and First Division marching 20 miles, guarding the rear of
+race to Columbia between the two armies, the 77th and First Division marching 20 miles, guarding the rear of the artillery

+distance.
 Reinforcements were brought up and the Rebels were, in turn, driven back.
 This was the enemy's only effort to molest

 this position on the south bank of the Duck River.
-On the 27th, the army moved to the other side of the river, destroying the brigdes
+On the 27th, the army moved to the other side of the river, destroying

-As night close in the enemy could be seen rapidly extending his lines, and by 8 o'clock it was evident that at least a corps
+night close in the enemy could be seen rapidly extending his lines, and by 8 o'clock it was evident that at least a corps

 of Hood's army was formed in line of battle, facing the turnpike less than half a mile from it.
 It turned out to be Cheatham's

 corps.
 General Schofield pushed forward with a division, hoping to force an opening to Franklin.
-Unbelievably,
+Unbelievably, the Confederates

-The 77th Pennsylvania, with the First division, covered the retreat to Spring Hill.
+77th Pennsylvania, with the First division, covered the retreat to Spring Hill.
 The trains, including artillery and

 ambulances, numbered about 800 as they began crossing Rutherford Creek at about 1 AM.
-With only one bridge, the wagons
+With only one bridge, the wagons had

 were difficult to keep quiet as Cheathams' corps was camped within 600 yards east of the road.